-- What is the rate of graduation?
+What is the rate of graduation?

-- Is AP credit accepted?
+Is AP credit accepted?

 This is another often-overlooked factor, but considering it will save you a lot of time and effort in the end.
-For many students, the point of taking AP classes is to earn a passing score and allow you to get some college credit.
-If a college accepts AP credit, when you get there, you might be able to skip a few core classes if you qualify and take some more interesting ones to get you ahead in the game.
+For many students, the point of taking AP classes is to earn a passing score, thereby earning college credit.
+If a college accepts AP credit, when you get there, you might be able to skip a few core classes if you qualify.
+Then, as a result, you can take some more interesting ones to get you ahead in the game.
 Not all schools or degree tracks accept AP scores, so research your selected colleges to make sure.

-- Is the campus diverse?
+Is the campus diverse?

 For one, it allows you to make connections and interactions with people of different backgrounds and cultures.
 Moreover, it teaches open-mindedness.
 It can also widen your circle social, better your social interactions and bring you some exciting new friends!
 Going to a university with a diverse campus has allowed me to meet so many new people, and it’s been amazing to interact with people I have nothing in common with.
 Diversity can also help you in the future, since most careers involve working with other people and being aware of their different backgrounds!

-- What clubs/organizations are offered?
+What clubs/organizations are offered?

 These extracurriculars can range from being a member of an Asian Student Union, volleyball club, debate team or dance team.
 Students can have the chance to do extracurriculars they never got to do in high school, since some high schools have limited options.
 According to a Sacramento study conducted from 2002-2007, students’ academic success has been correlated with their extracurricular activity involvement (“The Value of Extracurricular Activities Infographic,” 2014).
 This is even more of a reason to include clubs and organizations in your decision-making.

-- How is the dorm life?
+How is the dorm life?

 Last but not least, dorm life on campus is an important part of the college experience.
 Most college freshman live in dorms, and for good reason.
 Living in the dorms allows you to meet tons of new people and new experiences.
 Furthermore, it is quite convenient considering that dorms are always located near student services buildings, classes, and food.
 On your college visits, ask to look at the dorms and ask yourself if you could imagine living there.
 It will be your home for the next year or so, so take this into consideration when you are comparing different colleges.

-Overall, hopefully these 5 surprising factors to consider when picking a college will help you come to a decision.
+Overall, hopefully these 5 surprising factors to consider when choosing a college will help you come to a decision.
 Although they may not be as significant as the basic factors you should take into account, they are also an important part of students’ lives and can help make college a wonderful college experience.
 Make your list of pros and cons for each college and think carefully about which one would best suit your needs.
 Good luck and happy choosing!